ussaka/Robot-Framework-course/README.md

 # Robot Framework course
 In this course we learned basics of the Robot Framework.
+Check Instructions folder for detailed assignment requirements.